AnkitVS/AnkitVS/readme.md

 # Hi, :wave: there I'm [Ankit](https://www.linkedin.com/in/ankit-ved-ashm/)

 I have done my **B.Tech** :mortar_board: from *SRMIST, Chennai*.
 Hopefully I've completed the *Final Year*  with a lot of hardwork and bit of dedication.
-Open for Job Opprtunities.
+Currently, working in Capgemeini as Senior Software Engineer(QA Manual Tester)

 ## What I do :point_down: